Adventure Island FAQ

 What if I plan to travel as a single parent, or bring one of my kid’s best friends along?
 Are there any special rules about that?

-Kids under 16 must travel with both of their parents, or documentation from the absent parent is required.
-A new Belize law (2010) requires any kids under 16 must have a notarized letter from each of their parents giving permission to enter the country if either or both parents are not present.
-Enforcement of this law is sporadic, but it’s risky to neglect to comply.
+Kids under 18 must travel with both of their parents, or documentation from the absent parent is required.
+A new Belize law (2010) requires any kids under 18 to have a notarized letter from each of their parents giving permission to enter the country if either or both parents are not present.
 For further explanation on this topic, visit our Family Vacation page, and read the section entitled Special Documentation Required When Taking Kids To Belize.

 My trip is only a few weeks away but I haven’t received my T-shirt, and I am supposed to wear it when I meet my group.
 Where is it?